stewpage/gatsby-starter-developer-diary/posts/BCI-venture-funding.md

 </script>

 Another notable agency involved deeply in United States BCI development is the Defense Advanced Research Projects Agency or DARPA.
-About half of invasive neural interface technology companies in the US are directly or indirectly funded by DARPA.
+More than half of invasive neural interface technology companies in the US are directly or indirectly funded by DARPA.
 The agency has taken an interest in BCI development for decades and [continues to